Three Represents: Influence and reception

 Jiang's theory was the subject of significant internal debate.
-Supporters viewed it as a further development of socialism with Chinese characteristics.
-Certain segments within the CCP criticized the "Three Represents" as being un-Marxist and a betrayal of basic Marxist values.
+Supporters viewed it as a further development of socialism with Chinese characteristics or a mechanism to incorporate bourgeois elements into the discipline of the party.
+Certain segments within the CCP criticized the Three Represents as being un-Marxist and a betrayal of basic Marxist values.
 Criticism originated on all ideological sides of the party.